 Farmers mainly perform tillage to prepare the soil for plantation, but frequent tillage can make the soil loose and ruin its quality.

 Therefore, it makes it easy for soil erosion to occur.
-The loose soil is more prone to get swept or washed away by wind and water easily.
+The loose soil is more prone to easily getting swept or washed away by wind and water.
 So try to avoid tillage as much as possible or search for other similar machines or equipment for deep sowing.

 On the other hand, you can also try mulch tillage or the mulch-till system.
 It uses equipment not as harsh as a tractor.
 It mostly touches the soil’s surface.